Warthog710/CSC165-Gravity-Guys/README.md

 ### How to compile/run:

 * ***runGame.bat*** compiles and runs the game.
-Default parameters are passed inside this file.
-Most likely you will have to change these to properly interact with the server.
-For example, the first parameter "server IP" will need to be set to the IP the server prints when it starts.
+No server parameters are passed as these are now read from the "gameVariables.js" script.
+If you wish to update these values, change the *serverAddress* & *serverPort* variables.

 * ***runServer.bat*** compiles and runs the server.
 A default port number (89) is passed.
 If you wish to change this.
 Change the parameter that is passed inside the batch file.